-What has happened around the bonus prince Marius Borg Høiby
+What has happened in the case around bonus prince Marius Borg Høiby

 Published:

-What has happened around the bonus prince Marius Borg Høiby
+What has happened in the case around bonus prince Marius Borg Høiby

 Photo: Lise Åserud/NTB/TT

-August 4, 2024: The police are alerted overnight to a violent incident at an address in the Frogner district of central Oslo.
+August 4, 2024: The police are alerted during the night to a violent incident at an address in the Frogner district of central Oslo.
 Marius Borg Høiby's then-girlfriend has been beaten and her apartment vandalized.
-A knife is stuck in the wall and a crystal chandelier has been torn to the floor.
+A knife is stuck in the wall and a crystal chandelier has been torn down onto the floor.
 The woman has visible head injuries and a concussion.

-August 6: Borg Høiby is arrested, suspected of assaulting a woman with whom he has a relationship.
+August 6: Høiby is arrested, suspected of assaulting a woman with whom he is in a relationship.

 August 7: Crown Prince Haakon speaks out about the allegations against Marius, calling them serious.

-August 14: Borg Høiby admits in a statement to NRK that he used violence against his girlfriend and wants to take responsibility for his actions.
+August 14: Høiby admits in a statement to NRK that he used violence against his then-girlfriend and wants to take responsibility for his actions.
 He says that he had used alcohol and cocaine at the time and that he has struggled with addiction for a long time.

 During the late summer and autumn of 2024, more suspicions against him emerge.
-Borg Høiby's name is removed from several pages on the Norwegian court's website.
-Aftenposten reveals that two former girlfriends notified the Crown Prince couple as early as 2023 about the violence he subjected them to.
+Høiby's name is removed from several pages on the Norwegian court's website.
+Aftenposten reveals that two of the former girlfriends notified the crown prince couple as early as 2023 about the violence he subjected them to.

-November 18: Borg Høiby is arrested on suspicion of rape and breach of a restraining order against a former girlfriend.
-In connection with the arrest, the police search his home at the Crown Prince and Princess's estate, Skaugum, outside Oslo.
+November 18: Høiby is arrested on suspicion of rape and breach of a restraining order against a former girlfriend.
+In connection with the arrest, the police search his home on the Crown Prince and Princess's estate Skaugum outside Oslo.

-November 20: Borg Høiby is remanded in custody for a week.
+November 20: Høiby is remanded in custody for a week.

 During the winter and spring of 2025, Marius Borg Høiby is accused of additional crimes.
 He is now suspected of rape, vandalism and violation of a restraining order, among other things.